tamziy/CS_351_group_13/README.md

 # Logistics

 **Q1:** At what time in the week would your group be available to meet online?
-**Example:**
-*We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
-*Our weekly meeting will be Thursday 11am-12pm.*

 Unless otherwise specified, we'll can meet online, weekly, on Thursdays from 7-8pm

 ---